 The Canyon Cider at The Farm.
 This chic-yet-casual restaurant is perfectly positioned at the base of Canyons Village at Park City Resort, where sommelier and beverage manager Mike Agricola recommends this cocktail of High West double rye, Laird’s Apple Jack, Domaine de Canton ginger liqueur, house-made ginger syrup, topped with Sam Smith organic apple cider. $12

-The Gin Fashioned at the Peruvian.
+The Gin Fashioned at the Alta Peruvian Lodge.
 Locals call the bar here the P-Dog, a lively ski lodge watering hole walking distance from the Collins Lift at Alta, where you can sip bevvies or join in on a shotski.
 This cocktail features local Beehive Reserve, gin, cherry juice, simple syrup, bitters, orange bitters and sparkling soda, $7.

-The RSC St. Germain at Royal Street: At the Silver Lake base of Deer Valley, pull up an Adirondack and refresh yourself with the 2009 Park City Cocktail Contest Winner, consisting of St. Germain elderflower liqueur, Adami prosecco and a splash of soda water served tall over ice with a fresh citrus garnish. $9
+The RSC St. Germain at Royal Street Cafe: At the Silver Lake base of Deer Valley, pull up an Adirondack and refresh yourself with the 2009 Park City Cocktail Contest Winner, consisting of St. Germain elderflower liqueur, Adami prosecco and a splash of soda water served tall over ice with a fresh citrus garnish. $9 (Pictured on the right).

-Grand Margarita-Finished with Grand Marnier and Silver Fork Lodge: When the weather allows, sit on the deck with a cozy blanket and enjoy the view of Honeycomb Canyon and its tumultuous, terrific terrain that--if you had a really good day—you skied earlier in the day.
+Grand Margarita-Finished with Grand Marnier and Silver Fork Lodge and Restaurant: When the weather allows, sit on the deck with a cozy blanket and enjoy the view of Honeycomb Canyon and its tumultuous, terrific terrain that--if you had a really good day—you skied earlier in the day.
 The name kinda says it all about this drink. $9.00

 The Mountain Derby at Vista Lounge: If the season goes long, you could ski in the morning and watch the run for the roses in the afternoon, sipping this libation of Woodford Reserve, lavender, local Chamomile honey and grapefruit juice. $14